I failed to transform the enterprise

 We stopped delivering results.
 Just right after we got our hard-won autonomy.

-This kind of paradoxic situation breaks even the best executive over time: when you just can't say what you intend to do or what has been done, because there is nothing, and no easy way to change this.
+This kind of paradoxical situation breaks even the best executive over time: when you just can't say what you intend to do or what has been done because there is nothing and no easy way to change this.
 Our VP gave up internally.

 Good fodder for all the management folks and external vendors that opposed us.
 Schadenfreude, qualms, jokes.
 On our side, some people slowly became arrogant smartypants.
 This was like adding kerosene to a fire.

-In retrospective, the plan I pitched could not work.
-This was clearly my fault, since key people trusted me based on previous successes that this next step would work.
-Executives did what actually is the best possible way of leading such changes: trusting internal experts, giving them the ressources to succeed, and, listen to their suggestions for the next steps and finally implement them.
+In retrospect, the plan I pitched could not work.
+This was clearly my fault since key people trusted me based on previous successes that this next step would work.
+Executives did what actually is the best possible way of leading such changes: trusting internal experts, giving them the resources to succeed, and listening to their suggestions for the next steps and finally implementing them.

-There is no one other to blame than myself here, I vastly underestimated the social aspects of such changes, especially separation of development from business divisions.
-I should have seen this, but probably I already was too arrogant from the successes leading to the plan.
+There is no one else to blame than myself here; I vastly underestimated the social aspects of such changes, especially the separation of development from business divisions.
+I should have seen this, but probably I was already too arrogant from the successes leading to the plan.

 A Bumpy Deathmarch

-Then 2020 finally there was this pandemic thing hitting us, the whole enterprise (travel business!) instantly had to cut expenses as much as possible, since all income streams became zero abruptly.
+Then in 2020, there was this pandemic thing hitting us.
+The whole enterprise (travel business!) instantly had to cut expenses as much as possible since all income streams became zero abruptly.
 Guess what a good axing target was?
-Yupp.
+Yup.

-Only a few key developers were integrated into the old IT department to keep things running, everyone else was gone with short notice.
+Only a few key developers were integrated into the old IT department to keep things running; everyone else was gone on short notice.
 The writing was on the wall, but I just could not find a way to prevent the meltdown.

 Executives went full enrage when they heard about what we did there.
-A system popping up out of nowhere, without explicit business case and so on.
-But before they could capitalize on this sacrilege on its fullest, the pandemic shut us all down and things became silent.
+A system popping up out of nowhere, without an explicit business case, and so on.
+But before they could capitalize on this sacrilege to its fullest, the pandemic shut us all down and things became silent.

 But during these hard months, a much smaller team managed to get urgent features done to keep the business (mostly through the website) alive, things that required many more people before.
 And then the obvious thing happened: a complete breakdown of all important systems, like a house of cards.
 And: most vendors were not working due to lockdowns or other important issues during the pandemic.

 The only system not affected by the complete meltdown was: our new one, which was designed to withstand outages from backend systems below.
-We were tasked to implement emergency-functionalities to cover basic business needs immediately with the few resources we still had, because there were zero other options available.
+We were tasked with implementing emergency functionalities to cover basic business needs immediately with the few resources we still had because there were zero other options available.
 And we did, in record time no one deemed possible.
-It is still a mistery for all executives how we managed to pull this off (it's actually simple).
+It is still a mystery for all executives how we managed to pull this off (it's actually simple).

 The Abrupt End

 While the upwards trend continued, I thought about how to prevent such wide system failures in the future.
 There needed to be some API Gateway instead of everything talking with everything, and there must be some central glue code within the AGW to map the customized interfaces of each system to something reusable.
-Oh, and we`re at it, this is the perfect situation to consolidate redundant systems and components, since less systems have less connections and finally less error potentials.
+Oh, and while we're at it, this is the perfect situation to consolidate redundant systems and components since fewer systems have fewer connections and finally fewer error potentials.

-Just pitching the idea of it, with noting that it's already useable and we could start right now to fix the mess, was just too much.
+Just pitching the idea of it, noting that it's already usable and we could start right now to fix the mess, was just too much.
 Why?

 Because no executive had decided that we should do those things.
 It didn't matter that:

-• they wouldn't even come up with such ideas on thir own (all nontechnical people).
+- they wouldn't even come up with such ideas on their own (all nontechnical people).

-Once the business started to ramp up again (albeit slowly), executive action seemed neccessary.
+Once the business started to ramp up again (albeit slowly), executive action seemed necessary.

 Big solutions to the big problems.
 Exactly what consultancies sell.
-It was obvious to them that having any inhouse-developers is the biggest business risk at all.
-They should just buy the biggest standard solution available (cough adobe cough) and merge everything possible into that.
-This can be done with external partners that are, by definition, much more reliable than the own employees, also much cheaper and there is just top-down management with budgets and no more disturbance.
+It was obvious to them that having any in-house developers is the biggest business risk of all.
+They should just buy the biggest standard solution available (cough Adobe cough) and merge everything possible into that.
+This can be done with external partners that are, by definition, much more reliable than their own employees, also much cheaper and there is just top-down management with budgets and no more disturbance.

 This is something executives can actively decide.
 And so they did.
 And even actively declined that we remaining developers helped kickstart the platform, knowing how to get things running between the existing landscapes.